 - LED light emits controlled, diffuse light with low intensity.

-- Laser light uses high energy and concentration and is not suitable for unsupervised use on the eyes.
+- Laser light works with high energy and concentration and is not suitable for unsupervised use on the eyes.

 Not every wavelength is automatically suitable for ocular use.
 Shorter wavelengths such as blue and violet light can cause oxidative stress with excessive exposure.
-This is why research on eye applications focuses mainly on longer red wavelengths.
+Therefore, research on eye applications mainly focuses on longer red wavelengths.

 Is red light safe for your eyes?

-Studies on red light around 660–670 nm suggest that these wavelengths may support the energy balance of retinal cells.
+Studies on red light around 660–670 nm suggest that these wavelengths may play a supportive role in the energy metabolism of retinal cells.

-This does not mean that other wavelengths are automatically suitable for direct exposure to the eyes.
-Higher wavelengths, such as near‑infrared (810–850 nm), are mainly used for deeper tissues and are less specifically studied for ocular use.
+That does not mean that other wavelengths are automatically suitable for direct exposure to the eyes.
+Higher wavelengths, such as near-infrared (810–850 nm), are mainly used for deeper tissues and have been less specifically studied for ocular application.

-The safety of red light always depends on:
+The safety of red light also always depends on:

 - intensity